The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Conclusion

 \textbf{The kernel triple.} The $(\alpha, \sigma, \varepsilon)$ structure---alignment, stakes, and entropy---provides the minimal sufficient parameterization for consent dynamics.
 These three quantities, appropriately instantiated, generate predictions across any domain where agents with preferences interact in shared decision spaces.

 \textbf{The friction function.} $F = \sigma \cdot (1+\varepsilon)/(1+\alpha)$ captures structural tension in consent-holding configurations.
 Friction increases with stakes magnitude, increases with information loss, and decreases with alignment.
-This functional form is not arbitrary but follows from the axiom's internal logic.
+This functional form is the simplest candidate satisfying our stated desiderata (Appendix~\ref{app:uniqueness}); we treat it as a phenomenological ansatz whose alignment dependence is tested empirically in the companion \citep{farzulla2026marl}.

 \textbf{The legitimacy-friction nexus.} Legitimacy is the inverse of expected friction; stable arrangements are those that minimize friction across relevant time horizons.
 This connects the normative concept of legitimacy to the empirical concept of stability through a bridge principle that preserves the is/ought distinction.